uvarc/rc-website/content/userinfo/rivanna/software/gaussian.md

 ```
 To request permission for internode ssh, please [contact us](/support).

 Linda does not utilize the high-speed Infiniband network, so it is best to use one Linda worker per node.
-You specify the node list using information from SLURM, then use a cpus-per-task directive as for the multicore case above.
+You specify the node list using information from Slurm, then use a cpus-per-task directive as for the multicore case above.
 ```
 #!/bin/bash
 #SBATCH --nodes=2